Syrian Desert campaign (May–July 2017): SAA advance towards al-Sukhnah and into Deir ez-Zor

 On 13 June, the Syrian Army captured the town of Arak and nearby Arak Gas Fields.
 Later on that day, almost the entire 103rd Brigade of the Republican Guard was deployed to the area from the Latakia Governorate, to participate in an upcoming large-scale offensive to break ISIL's siege of Deir ez-Zor city.
 The next day, the Syrian Army captured the Arak triangle, which includes the T3 pumping station, as well as the Talilah area.

 On 18 June, the Syrian Army reportedly cut the road between ISIL-held towns of Al-Qaim to Al-Sukhnah, entered Deir ez-Zor Governorate from the south, while capturing large parts of the Syrian Desert from ISIL.
 Meanwhile, IRGC Aerospace Force bases in west Iran fired six surface-to-surface mid-range missiles targeting ISIL forces in the Deir ez-Zor Governorate.
 It was officially announced as a response to the terrorist attacks in Tehran earlier that month.

 On 19 June, ISIL fighters reportedly stormed a military camp held by the Revolutionary Commando Army, resulting in the capture and subsequent execution of eight rebels.
-The next day, a USAF F-15E shot down a pro-government Shahed-129 UCAV as it approached the 55 kilometer exclusion zone surrounding the Coalition base at Al-Tanf.
-On 21 June, the Syrian Army attacked the rebel-held Bir Qassab area, 75 kilometers southeast of Damascus, eventually capturing it.
+The next day, a USAF F-15E shot down a pro-government Shahed-129 UCAV as it approached the 55-kilometer exclusion zone surrounding the Coalition base at al-Tanf.
+On 21 June, the Syrian Army attacked the rebel-held Bir Qassab area, 75 km southeast of Damascus, eventually capturing it.

 On 22 June, the Syrian Army reported it had come within 20 km of Al-Sukhnah.
 Two days later, pro-government forces seized the Arak Gas Station as they continued their push towards Deir ez-Zor.

 On 26 June, government forces made significant advances toward Abu Kamal, and over the next two days captured more territory from ISIL in eastern Homs Governorate.
 ISIL resistance was heavy, however, and the government forces suffered numerous casualties, including Maj.
 Gen. Fuad Khaddour.
 Meanwhile, FSA groups continued to attack government outposts in the desert.
 During the first day of July, the Syrian Army pushed deeper into Syrian Desert, capturing two hills overlooking Hamimah.

-On 6 July, after two days of fighting, pro-government forces advanced 10 kilometers, coming within 15 kilometers of Al-Sukhnah.
-35 ISIL jihadists and 22 pro-government fighters were killed during the clashes.
+On 6 July, after two days of fighting, pro-government forces advanced 10 km, coming within 15 km of Al-Sukhnah.
+Thirty-five ISIL jihadists and 22 pro-government fighters were killed during the clashes.
 On 9 July ISIL fighters overran hill of Al-Mashirfah near town of Jubb Al-Jarrah, stating that they killed 20 SAA soldiers.
-The next day Syrian Army pressed on towards Sukhnah, capturing most of al-Qalilat mountain chain north-west of al-Hail gas field, stating that they killed over 20 ISIL fighters.
+The next day Syrian Army pressed on towards Sukhnah, capturing most of al-Qalilat mountain chain northwest of al-Hail gas field, stating that they killed over 20 ISIL fighters.

 On 11 July, the al-Hail gas field was captured by the Army.